Hatfield College, Durham: Arms and motto

 From its foundation, Hatfield Hall used as its arms the personal shield of Bishop Thomas Hatfield (Azure, a chevron or, between three lions rampant argent).
 This was accompanied with the Latin motto "Vel Primus Vel Cum Primis", which means "Either First or With the First", and is derived from a description of Bishop Hatfield in a 14th century history of Durham:

 This motto is now loosely interpreted by the college as "Be the Best you can Be".

 In 1954, the college learned that these arms had not been granted to the college by the College of Arms, and its assumption of Bishop Hatfield's shield without a grant was inappropriate and illegal.
 Consequently, it sought a grant of its own from the College of Arms, and was granted new arms based on Hatfield's shield, but with an ermine bordure added to difference the college's arms from the bishop's.
 A crest was also added, of ostrich feathers, charged with a black chevron, issuing from a crown.
 The motto was also made an official part of the grant.

 A drawing of the new shield, without the crest, was produced by student Rodney Lucas for use in the annual Hatfield Record, and was used on college stationery for many years.
 In 1994, Lucas contacted the college with a new rendering of the college arms made on a computer, which was subsequently adopted.
 In 2005, the university produced a new representation of the arms as part of a university rebrand.

 Academic dress

 Similar to most Bailey Colleges, the wearing of the undergraduate academic gown is required for formal events, including to the matriculation ceremony and all formal dinners held in college.

+Choir

+The chapel choir is made up of students who support regular worship in the chapel, but also sing at other churches and cathedrals, with annual tours undertaken both at home and abroad.
+The choir is led by a student choral director, supported by an organ scholar and deputy organ scholar.

+Eight choral scholarships are offered annually, after an audition and interview process with the chaplain during first term.
+A further scholarship, the Matthew Fantom Organ Scholarship, is available to those students in the early stages of learning to play the organ and who would not be ready to apply for the regular organ scholarships.

 Formals

-In Michaelmas term (first term), formal dinners are held twice each week, on Tuesday and Friday.
-Epiphany term (second term) sees this reduced to mainly Fridays, while few formals are held during Easter term (third term) as students' attention is increasingly focused on exams and assignments.
+In Michaelmas term (first term) and Epiphany term (second term), formal dinners are once every fortnight, on Fridays.
+Few formals are held during Easter term (third term) as students' attention is increasingly focused on exams and assignments.
 A High table, consisting of senior staff, is also present during formal meals.

 Unique to Hatfield is the tradition of 'spooning', in which students bang spoons on the edge of the table or on silverware for several minutes before the formal starts.
 The act immediately ceases when the High Table walks in.